 Created in 1984, the U.S. Preventive Services Task Force (USPSTF) is an independent, panel of national experts in prevention and evidence-based medicine.
 The Task Force makes recommendations about clinical preventive services such as screenings, counseling services, and preventive medications, and insurers are mandated to cover preventive services recommended by the USPSTF.
-To make the USPSTF process more transparent and subject to oversight, we urge the committee to consider the bipartisan "USPSTF Transparency and Accountability Act" (HR 539) which includes critical reforms.
+To make the USPSTF process more transparent and subject to oversight, Congress should pass the bipartisan "USPSTF Transparency and Accountability Act" (HR 539) which includes critical reforms.
 The legislation would ensure input from medical specialists, regularly engage interested stakeholders and scientific and medical experts in the subject matters under review.